BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 Current implementation keeps Nginx (host-level) for stability and explicit control.
 Consider Caddy ONLY if you need dynamic routing or simplified header management; update ADR log with the rationale before switching.

 ### 9. Dependency Footprint for HTTPS

+---

+## Lagoon (Blue/Green) Strategy – Deferred

+The Lagoon strategy (parallel candidate instance, EIP promotion, enhanced health checks, versioned Nginx with fallback `/healthz`) is currently paused to simplify recovery operations.
+Its full design, scripts, and Terraform modules were snapshotted under:

+- `infra-lagoon/` (blue/green infrastructure definitions)
+- `deploy-lagoon/` (orchestrators, Nginx config, diagnostics, promotion helpers)

+Refer to `deploy-lagoon/README.md` for comprehensive details, rationale, and the steps to resume.
+We will revisit Lagoon when time permits and operational stability goals are met.

+Brief Advantages (when active): safer cutover, rollback path, validation before promotion.
+Temporary drawback: added cognitive overhead during outage recovery.

+Action to Resume Later:
+1. Run a Terraform plan in `infra-lagoon/`.
+2. Rebuild candidate instance and run containers only.
+3. Validate health paths → perform promotion.

+Until then, treat this legacy model as authoritative.

 No new Node.js dependencies were added to enable HTTPS.
 All TLS functionality lives at the host layer (Nginx + certbot).
 Application packages remained unchanged.
 This minimizes surface area and avoids per-container certificate renewal complexity.